 We are clergy and laypeople from diverse faith backgrounds, working together to empower faith communities to advocate and educate around climate justice.
 We provide presentations, outreach, and educational materials.

-We are building our coalition, and new members are always welcome to join us!
+We are building our coalition, and new members from all faiths are always welcome to join us!
+To have you or your organization join ICEJ, please email us

 Phil Petrie